Police: Suspect’s brother arrested in Sacramento mass shooting - NewsBreak

 Police: Suspect’s brother arrested in Sacramento mass shooting

-SACRAMENTO, CA ( KTXL ) — Police said a second suspect has been arrested in connection with the mass shooting in downtown Sacramento.
+SACRAMENTO, Calif. ( KTXL ) — Police said a second suspect has been arrested in connection with the mass shooting in downtown Sacramento.

 Smiley Martin, 27, faces charges on suspicion of being a prohibited person in possession of a firearm and possessing a machine gun.